mikell1/SAT-solver/README.md

 1. Clone this repository: `git clone https://github.com/mikell1/SAT-solver.git`
 2. Enter the directory: `cd SAT-solver`
 3. Compile the program: `make`
-4. Run the program: `./SAT-solver filename.txt`
+4. Run the program: `./SAT-solver filename.cnf`

-The `filename.txt` should be a path to a file containing a formula in CNF.
+The `filename.cnf` should be a path to a file containing a formula in CNF.
 An example of such a file is:
 ```
-p q -r s
--p q r s
-p -q r s
-p q r -s
-p -q -r -s
+p cnf 5 4
+1 2 -5 0
+-2 3 0
+1 -3 4 5 0
+2 3 0
+%
+0
 ```

 Each line in the file represents a clause, and all the lines together represents the clause set.
 The - in front of a variable represents a negation.
+This file has 5 variables and 4 clauses as reflected in the header `p cnf 5 4`.
+The 0's at the end of each clause represents the end of the clause, and is not to be treated as a variable.
+This formula should be interpreted as `(1 ∨ 2 ∨ ¬5) ∧ (¬2 ∨ 3) ∧ (1 ∨ ¬3 ∨ 4 ∨ 5) ∧ (2 ∨ 3)`.
+The file must end with at an empty line, a special character or a '0'.

+More examples of .cnf files can be found [here](https://www.cs.ubc.ca/~hoos/SATLIB/benchm.html).

 You can also test the program with the -test flag:
 ```